vincentqb/dot.py/README.md

 ## Templates

-Values which need to be set in a file when dotdash is run can be placed in a template.
+Values which need to be set in a file when dot.py is run can be placed in a template.

 1. Append `.template` to any files which should be rendered.
 For example, assume you have a file `default/env.template` containing: